What distinguishes a target audience from a target group? is a common question that many people have.

 Your target audience is everyone before you even define them.

-Secondly, by using data from demographics like Age, Gender, Marital Status, Personal Income, Household Income, and Occupation
+Secondly, by using data from demographics like Age, Gender, Marital Status, Personal Income, Household Income, and Occupation.

-You choose a sizable population from the “everyone” category, excluding out those that your business does not want to target or who are least likely to need or desire the services of your brand.
+You choose a sizable population from the “everyone” category, excluding those that your business does not want to target or who are least likely to need or desire the services of your brand.

 But this is insufficient.
 Demographics alone won’t cut it since a large section of this demographically based population still doesn’t need or desire your answer.